Vehicle Use Policy

 Use of 4WD vehicles off-road

-- Drivers must ensure that the vehicle is parked legally and that doors and windows are locked when unattended.
-If the vehicle is held overnight, it should not be parked on the road if possible.
+- Drivers must ensure that University vehicles, car-share vehicles or rental vehicles are parked legally and that doors and windows are locked when unattended.
+If a vehicle is held overnight, it should not be parked on the road if possible.

-- Personal items should not be left in University vehicles or rental vehicles; the University will not accept responsibility for any loss or damage to such items.
+- Personal items should not be left in University vehicles, car-share vehicles or rental vehicles; the University will not accept responsibility for any loss or damage to such items.

 - The University will not accept responsibility for damage to, or the theft of private vehicles parked on University grounds, whether or not vehicles are parked in designated parking areas; owners of private vehicles park at their own risk.

 Payment of road tolls

 - Road tolls for University pool vehicles travelling on the Auckland Northern Gateway, Tauranga Takitimu Drive and Tauranga Eastern Link toll roads are billed to the University automatically; electronic road tolls for rental vehicles may be billed directly to the rental vehicle company in some cases.